esperanstica/cayman-blog/_posts/2019-08-09-Controlled experiments and screening mammogram.md

 where you can find more complete look at screening recommendations.

-Although, in medical adn social sciences, ramdonized controlled experiments the most effective controlling confoundings these are not always possible.
-For ethica reasons, it would be wrong to ask a treatment group to smoking (X) to determine if this increases the risk of diseases like lung cancer or heart attacks (Y).
+Although, in medical and social sciences, ramdonized controlled experiments the most effective controlling confoundings these are not always possible.
+For ethical reasons, it would be wrong to ask a treatment group to Tobacco smoking (X) to determine if this increases the risk of diseases like lung cancer or heart attacks (Y).
-Several confunding influenciate such studies.
+In this as similar cases, a observational study can be performed, this is defined as a study where the investigators does not have control over X.

-Examples are the sex, as men are more proponence to heart attacks, and air pollution, which increases in cities.
+Examples of coufoundings in the case of Tobacco smoking are sex, as men are more proponence to heart attacks, and air pollution, which increases in cities.
 To deal confoundings, such observationa studies make comparisons separately women and men, yonger and old, and similarly for any other confounding.
+There is overwhelming evidence that in the smoking (treatment groups) smokings increases the risk of lung cancer.

+Finally, a natural experiment is an observation study,where assigmentto treatment or control is as if randonized by nature (without the need of intervention).
+A great historical example of casual inference is the epidemic of cholera.